-- Submit a completed Vehicle Dealership Initial License Application (Form 60-SPOA 2602B).
+- Submit a completed Vehicle Dealer Initial License Application (Form 60-SPOA 2602B).
 Be sure to complete it in black ink only.

 - Include photographs of the following: your building and display area; your office, including phone and file cabinets; your dealership's sign; and where your business hours are posted.

 - Provide a detailed hand-drawn diagram on letter-size paper of your dealership's layout.

 - Send a copy of your lease or deed proving that your property is rented for at least six months.

-- Provide a copy of a phone bill or a letter from the phone company verifying that your business has at least one working phone line.
+- Provide a copy of a phone bill or a letter from the phone company verifying that your business has a working phone line.
 The telephone number must be listed under the dealership's licensed name.